Home » Our Services » Tax Resolution »

 The IRS may approve a discharge of a tax lien on a specific property if the sale proceeds will partially or fully satisfy the tax obligation, or if the government’s interest in the property has no value.
 This releases the lien from that particular property, allowing you to sell or refinance it while the lien remains on other assets.

 A lien withdrawal removes the Notice of Federal Tax Lien from public record, even if you still owe the tax.
-The IRS may approve a withdrawal if the lien was filed prematurely or in error, if it helps collection efforts, or if it benefits both the taxpayer and the government—like entering certain Installment Agreements or qualifying for the Fresh Start Initiative.
+The IRS may approve a withdrawal if the lien was filed prematurely or in error, if it helps collection efforts, or if it benefits both the taxpayer and the government—like entering certain IRS Installment Agreements.

 Important Forms for Tax Lien Removal

 When dealing with an IRS tax lien, certain forms are essential for resolving, releasing, or withdrawing the lien.
 Knowing which forms to use can help streamline the process and ensure your property and financial matters are properly cleared.
-Optima Tax Relief completes all the necessary forms on your behalf, handling the paperwork and submission to maximize your chances of successfully resolving or removing the lien.
+Optima Tax Relief will guide you through the process to maximize your chances of successfully resolving or removing the lien.
+Here are a few key forms and notices to familiarize yourself with:

 Form 12277, Application for Withdrawal of Filed Form 668(Y), Notice of Federal Tax Lien